Here are some commonly asked questions which we hope will make understanding your Member statement easier.

 The amount of your basic death and total and permanent disablement or death only cover may change on your birthday each year based on your age at your next birthday.
 If you’d prefer the certainty of a fixed dollar amount of cover, you may apply for fixed or additional cover at any time which is subject to acceptance by the insurer.
 Depending on your cover, you may also be able to apply to convert your basic cover to fixed cover.

 If you’re a Tasmanian State Government employee or a former RBF Tasmanian Accumulation Scheme member as at 31 March 2017, you may be eligible for insurance under Tasplan Protect 2.

 If you work for another employer or are self-employed, you may be eligible for insurance under Tasplan Protect 1.

-You can cancel or reduce your cover at any time by completing the:
+You can cancel or reduce your cover at any time.

 The type of work you do will determine your occupation rating.
 Generally, the riskier your job, the more you pay for insurance.
-It’s important to check the occupation rating shown on your member statement, as you may be paying higher premiums than you need to.
+It’s important to check the occupation rating shown in Tasplan Online and on your Member statement, as you may be paying higher insurance costs than you need to.

 You can update your occupation rating by completing the:

-Or call us on 1800 005 166 and we’ll mail you a paper copy.
+Or call us on 1800 005 166 and we’ll send you a copy.
 More information about occupation ratings is available in the applicable Insurance guides.

 You can change your cover, including increasing or converting your cover, at any time.

-Your member statement is at 30 June.
+Your Member statement is at 30 June.
 If you’ve made a beneficiary nomination since then, it won’t show on this statement.
-You can view your current nomination via Tasplan Online.
+You can view your current nomination in Tasplan Online.